Isthmohyla zeteki

-Isthmohyla zeteki is a species of frogs in the family Hylidae native to the Cordillera Central and Cordillera de Talamanca of Costa Rica and western Panama.
+Isthmohyla zeteki is a species of frog in the family Hylidae native to the Cordillera Central and Cordillera de Talamanca of Costa Rica and western Panama.
 The specific name zeteki honors James Zetek, an American entomologist who worked in Panama.
 Common name Zetek's treefrog has been coined for the species.

 Description

 Isthmohyla zeteki are small treefrogs, with males growing to 24 mm and females to 27 mm snout–vent length.
 The eyes are large.
 The tympanum is distinct.
 The fingers have large discs and rudiments of basal webbing.
 The outer toes are two-thirds webbed whereas the inner toe is almost free from webbing; the discs are smaller than those on the fingers.
 Dorsal coloration varies from yellowish tan to green, whereas ventral surface is translucent white.
 The iris is dull red, red-brown, or bronzy pink.

 The male advertisement call lasts about four seconds and consists of five pulsed notes.
 The second and third note are the shortest, and the two last ones are the longest, but with a lower pulse rate.